grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git pull
 ```

 Now, the 'git status' may tell us we can't just do a fast
 foreward.
 In that case, create a new local branch to track the
 remote branch and do a git merge (see IX).

-    9. The command,
+The command

 ```bash
    $ git pull
 ```

 is actually the same as doing

 ```bash
    $ git fetch
    $ git merge origin
 ```

-       which is the same as, assuming you have checked the master branch
+which is the same as, assuming you have checked the master branch out
-       out, and it is setup to track origin/master.
+and it is setup to track origin/master.

 ```bash
    $ git fetch origin         # Sync local copy of master